Skip to main content

 The privacy policy is the primary document outlining an app’s data practices.
 A transparent and user-centric policy will be easy to find and written in clear, unambiguous language.
 Conversely, policies that are difficult to locate, convoluted, or vague should be viewed with skepticism.

 When reviewing the policy, look for specific sections that address data sharing, third-party partners, and the types of data collected.
 Vague terms like “sharing data with trusted partners for marketing purposes” are a significant red flag.
-This language often serves as a catch-all to permit the sale of your data to a wide network of and advertisers.
+This language often serves as a catch-all to permit the sale of your data to a wide network of data brokers and advertisers.

 What Is Anonymized Data?